 - Other skills and/or physical abilities required to perform duties of the position.

-- Persons with a Ph.D. from an accredited institution in a field of study related to horticulture, entomology, plant pathology, or crop science with a background in viticulture are encouraged to apply.
+- Persons with a Ph.D. from an accredited institution in a field of study related to horticulture, entomology, plant pathology, or crop science with a background in apple production.

 Required Application Materials

 Four (4) professional references, including at least two (2) current or prior supervisors

 This position is a full-time, fixed term end-dated appointment, renewable annually based upon successful performance and continued funding.